stryan/secretshop/README.md

 Please note that CGIDir currently not used (waiting on spec clarification).

+# Installation
+Running "make install" will install to /usr/local/bin by default.

+Running "make service" will install to /usr/local/bin and also install the systemd service file

+# Uninstall
+Simply run "make uninstall"

 # Running
 Either run the executable directly or use the SystemD unit file